 Domestic Students must be at least 17 years of age during their first year of study

-International Students must turn 18 during their first year of study with a minimum IELTS level of 6.5 (unless they enter the Alternative BFA Year One)
+International Students must turn 18 during their first year of study and have a minimum English language of level 6.0 IELTS level or equivalent

 Portfolio (see the Admissions section for advice on this)